+'''

-Description of the state of the sta '''
+| Special Content of the Content of

+'''

-Fig. 57: Front Panel Widgets
+Fig. 65: Front Panel Widgets

-A widget is recognized by the fp file as soon as its class contains a WidgetDescription annotation.
+A widget is recognized by the fp file as soon as its class contains a @WidgetDescription annotation.
 The annotation contains several @WidgetAttribute.
 An attribute has got a name and tells if it is an optional attribute of widget (by default an attribute is mandatory).